 - i.
-During the year, there was no proceeding pending under the Insolvency and Bankruptcy Code, 2016. - ii.
-During the year, there was no instance of onetime settlement with any Bank or Financial Institution.
+There is no proceeding pending under the Insolvency and Bankruptcy Code, 2016. - ii.
+There was no instance of onetime settlement with any Bank or Financial Institution.

-47. Acknowledgment
+47. Acknowledgement

 Your directors would like to place on record, their gratitude for the cooperation and guidance received from all the statutory bodies, especially the National Housing Bank.